fleshgordo/passerelle/Chapter2.md

 HTML is a language for the web and the abbreviation of the English term "Hypertext Markup Language".

-HTML is the nearly used for all pages on the Internet and has existed since 1992.
+HTML is the mostly used for all pages on the Internet and has existed since 1992.

 A hypertext is a text that is linked to other texts.